diegomura/react-pdf-site/docs/on-the-fly.md

 ### On the fly rendering `Web only`

 There are some cases in which you may need to generate a document without showing it on screen.
-For those scenarios, react-pdf provides tree different solutions:
+For those scenarios, react-pdf provides three different solutions:

 #### Download link